andresmechali/tp-challenge/README.md

 The widget that I built has the intention to display a list of reviews, provided in the file `reviews.json`, and a series of details for the chosen review.
 It also provides a brief summary about the product, based both on a fake productName and in the given reviews.

 For styling, I would have liked to use [styled components]('https://www.styled-components.com/'), which I think is great, but the task was to use custom SASS.

+Lastly, it is important to make clear that responsiveness was not part of the design, so it will not display correctly on small screens.

 # Instructions